ZuPOO Review: Overpriced Laxative or Gut Support?

 ZuPOO is a colon cleansing and gut support supplement sold by a brand called Umzu.
 The brand claims that this supplement can help "cleanse" the body, improve digestion and support weight loss.

-But does ZuPOO contain ingredients shown in medical studies to have these effects, or are these just marketing claims?
-Do the pills contain any potentially dangerous ingredients?
+But does ZuPOO contain ingredients shown in medical studies to "cleanse" the body?
+Does it contain any dangerous ingredients?
 Are colon cleansing supplements safe?
-And how do real users rate and describe the effects of ZuPOO?
+And what was our experience testing this supplement for a month?

-In this article we’ll answer all of these questions and more as we review every ingredient in ZuPOO based on medical research to give our take on whether the supplement is likely to be effective for improving gut health and if it includes any ingredients shown to have harmful health effects.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in ZuPOO to give our take on whether or not the supplement is likely to support gut health, and whether or not it's healthy overall.

 Ingredient Analysis